pisong314/syngp500/docs/statistics/semantic_diversity.md

 **Final notes with persona writing style applied** (all-mpnet-base-v2)

-All visualizations demonstrate absence of mode collapse, where diverse clinical scenarios occupy distinct regions of the embedding space.
+All visualizations are consistent with the absence of mode collapse, where diverse clinical scenarios occupy distinct regions of the embedding space.
 Application of writing styles introduces additional clustering patterns in style-sensitive embedding models, reflecting clustering of documentation approaches amongst clinicians

 ---